SNHD-Development/FormSchemaRender/README.md

     - Select with Options.Tag can work with Options.Url
     - Select Multiple with Url
     - Select be able to populate data from target element
+    - Adding QRCode Module to Show Any Value

 * 0.1.8
     - Escape html special character in Textarea